Yashgit1893/ASIC-Design-Class/README.md

 # Asic-design-class

 <details>
-<summary>LAB 1: C program to calculate sum from 1 to n (given n) and then compare the outputs with both GCC and RISC-V compiler</summary>
+<summary>LAB 1: C program to calculate sum from 1 to n (given n) and then compiling the code with both GCC and RISC-V compiler</summary>

 This is the code to calculate the sum from 1 to n.